DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 > Note: As you can tell from the filter name, this is in fact an unmodified Envoy filter we are enabling.
 As an aside, several Envoy filters are supported, and eventually they will all be available.

 2. In the `proxy_filters` object, we will configure the filter.
 This will specify the rules to allow access to the Fibonacci service.
 Complex configurations can be tricky, but we will start with a simple config that should deny us from having access to the service.
-Replace `""envoy_rbac": null` with the following:
+Replace `"envoy_rbac": null` with the following:

 ```diff
 "envoy_rbac": {